mikenguyen69/design-pattern-code-sample/README.md

 # design-pattern-code-sample
-A repository contain all popular 23 GoF design patterns implementation and real life examples
+A repository contain all popular 23 GoF design patterns implementation and real life examples.
+It aims to demonstrate the practical of TDD when implementing the design patterns ;).
+Two Best of both Dev Worlds

 ## Structure Patterns
 ### S1.
 Proxy